ocavue/rino/.changeset/itchy-items-nail.md

 "@rino.app/web": minor
 ---

-Update to the latest Remirror version.
+Update to the latest version of Remirror.